 The VPN Diagnostic Report contains information that can help you troubleshoot VPN connectivity and routing issues.
-You can run this report while you send traffic through the tunnel to identify VPN issues.
-For some types of issues, the report contains information about how to resolve the issue.
+To identify VPN issues, you can run this report while you send traffic through the tunnel.
+For some types of issues, the report includes information about how to resolve the issue.

 Run a VPN Diagnostic Report

-To run a VPN Diagnostic Report, you must connect to the Firebox and log in to Fireware Web UI.
+To run a VPN Diagnostic Report from Fireware Web UI, you must connect to the Firebox and log in to Fireware Web UI.

-- From a computer on a network connected to the Firebox, open a web browser.
+- From a computer on a network connected to the cloud-managed Firebox, open a web browser.

 - In the web browser, go to https://<firebox IP address>>:8080.

-- Log in with the user name admin and the Admin Password you set for this device in WatchGuard Cloud.
+- Log in with the user name admin and the admin user account password you set for this device in WatchGuard Cloud.

 To run the VPN Diagnostic Report

 The VPN diagnostic report options appear.